Simple On-Site SEO Tips for Small Business Owners

 Link out to authority references and websites.

-Just like interlinking benefits SEO, linking out does as well.
+Just like interlinking benefits small business SEO, linking out does as well.
 You can’t have a website and expect Google to think it’s an authority resource if you don’t link out to reference any other information within your niche.

 “Linking out to trustworthy sites helps Google to identify your website as a solid source of information as well,” says Ignacio Soria, who founded this company, which uses external authority linking as a main SEO strategy.
 “Make sure you only link to websites you want to be compared to.
 Linking out to sites like Forbes, Wikipedia, etc. are good.”